Crossbencher: United Kingdom

 Although the Lords Spiritual (archbishops and senior bishops of the Church of England) also have no party affiliation, they are not considered crossbenchers and do not sit on the crossbenches, their seats being on the Government side of the Lords Chamber.

-Parties supporting a minority government in a confidence and supply agreement in the House of Commons, such as the Democratic Unionist Party in the 2017-2019 Parliament, are not considered crossbenchers.
-Instead, along with all other non-governing parties, they are considered part of the opposition and sit on the opposition benches.

 Convenor

 The crossbenchers do not take a collective position on issues, and so have no whips; however, they do elect from among themselves a convenor for administrative purposes, and to keep them up to date with the business of the House.
-The current convenor is The Lord Judge, who took the office in October 2019.
+The current convenor is Charles Hay, 16th Earl of Kinnoull, who took the office in April 2023.
 While convenors are not part of the "usual channels" (i.e. the party whips who decide the business of the House), they have been included in their discussions in recent years.

 The following have served as Convenor of the Crossbenchers: